craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Select **Yes** to **Is this the affected machine?** then select **Next**.

-1. Enter the email address and password of the tenant owner account (admin@LODSXXXXXX.onmicrosoft.com) then select **Next**.
+1. Enter the tenant owner email address and password, then select **Next**.

 1. Note any recommendations then close the tool.